jaceklaskowski/jaceklaskowski.github.io/source/_posts/2014-11-29-sbt-dependency-graph-for-easier-dependency-management-in-sbt.markdown

 keywords: scala
 published: true
 ---
 That's gonna be short and hopefully simple.
-If you're with [sbt](http://www.scala-sbt.org/) you're going to like it very much.
+If you're with [sbt](http://www.scala-sbt.org/) you're going to like [sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) *plugin to create a dependency graph for your project* very much.

 Edit `~/.sbt/0.13/plugins/sbt-dependency-graph.sbt` so it looks as follows: